buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/Types/IfcActuatorTypeEnum.md

 A device that manually actuates a control element.

 ### HYDRAULICACTUATOR
-A device that electrically actuates a control element.
+A device that hydraulically actuates a control element.

 ### PNEUMATICACTUATOR
 A device that pneumatically actuates a control element.